Starting a BIM Project: Setting Up Sheets and Placeholder Sheets

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now that we're ready to start our project, what I'd like to do is open up that start file that we created for you as part of the dataset, and then we're going to do the next two steps that I always do when I start a project.
-So I'm going to go to open, and I'm going to navigate to my BIM 301 folder, and what I've done for myself is I've created a shortcut, and so I'll go to navigate there, but when you get to this point where you're looking at the actual dataset that we provided, you can go to tools, and then you can add the current folder to places.
-Mine's already there, so it's all shown out with it being gray, but when you do that, it'll pop in an icon here, so you can always refer back to it.
+Now that we're ready to start our project, what I would like to do is open the start file that we created for you as part of the dataset, and then we will complete the next two steps that I always do when starting a project.
+I will go to Open and navigate to my BIM 301 folder.
+I have created a shortcut for myself, so I will navigate there.
+When you reach the point where you are viewing the dataset we provided, you can go to Tools and then add the current folder to Places.
+Mine is already there, so it is grayed out, but when you do this, it will display an icon here so you can easily return to it later.

-Once I have that set up, I can click on the BIM 301 start and click open.
-Now that I have the file open, what I can do is I can save it as an appropriate file name, so essentially I've opened up a template file.
-In this case, it was a Revit project file, but we can use it the same way we would if it were a template.
+Once I have that set up, I can click on the BIM 301 start file and click Open.
+Now that the file is open, I can save it with an appropriate file name.
+I have essentially opened a template file.
+In this case, it was a Revit project file, but we can use it similarly to how we would use a template.

-So I can go to file, save as, project, and I'm going to want to save it in that same folder that we're using, but instead of start, I want to put my first and my last name, just like you see here, and that'll be the file that we're going to use for the remainder of the class.
-Now that I have the file ready to go, the next thing I want to do is I want to create many sheets that I'm going to use for this project, and so we are going to be creating a lot of sheets in this project, and they will be filled out as we go through.
-If I were to go ahead and create a few sheets, this is called creating a cartoon set, and so we can do this a couple of different ways.
+So I can go to File > Save As > Project, and I want to save it in that same folder that we are using.
+Instead of using "start, " I will include my first and last name, just like you see here.
+That will be the file we will use for the remainder of the class.
+Now that I have the file ready, the next thing I want to do is create multiple sheets that I will use for this project.
+We will be creating many sheets during this project, and they will be filled out as we progress.
+If I create a few sheets, this is referred to as creating a cartoon set, and we can do this in a couple of different ways.

 Learn Revit